subirbiswas192001/Lemon-Leaf-Disease-classification-/README.md

 ## 🙏 Acknowledgements

-We acknowledge the support of researchers, agricultural experts, and contributors involved in dataset collection and experimental validation.
+We acknowledge the support of researchers, agricultural experts, and contributors involved in dataset collection and experimental validation. 🧑‍💻 Special thanks to my co-researcher Abir Mondal for his dedication to this research for his valuable support and commitment.

 ---